-You can find several articles of her on the internet but I want to take the opportunity to write about her in my words.
+You can find several articles about her on the internet but I want to take the opportunity to write about her in my words.
 Words may never be able to describe what she is and does and so, many have tried using their art and craft of using the entire English dictionary to paint her image; in their words.

 What I am going to do is different and this is a dangerous step.
 I’m trying to attempt something that has not been attempted before.
 To write about an angel, a bold and a beautiful one, is a dangerous and courageous task.

-One hand is a being, feeble like me and other hand is this monolithic personality; famous in her circle, popular on social media etc. But, I am Agastya, the doer of impossible, and I know that impossible says I M POSSIBLE.
+One hand is a being, feeble like me and another hand is this monolithic personality; famous in her circle, popular on social media etc. But, I am Agastya, the doer of impossible, and I know that impossible says I M POSSIBLE.

 I don’t remember when and where I met her for the first time but whenever I get an opportunity to meet her — which is rare, like once in thousand years — I feel that I’ve known her through various births.
 Meeting her is like a near-death experience because everything unpleasant in me dies.
 What is left is true, everlasting love.
 And love.

 At a physical level, she’s the founder of Young Innovators Foundation, visiting faculty at Symbiosis International University, mentor at Prahlad Kakar School of Branding and Entrepreneurship, program director at Unleash and so much.
 I have no clue.
 She’s like a banyan tree with her roots are everywhere.

 She’s one of the prestigious Ashoka Indian Fellows and recipients of the 2009 Staples Ashoka Youth Social Entrepreneur Achievement Award.
 She also received the Cherie Blair Foundation for Women Fellowship, 2009-10 for her work.
 She has spoken at many events; including several TED Talks.